OpenBB-finance/OpenBB/website/content/sdk/faqs/developer_issues.md

 </details>

 <details>
-<summary>What branch on GitHub should pull requests be submitted to?</summary>
+<summary mdxType="summary">What branch on GitHub should pull requests be submitted to?</summary>

 Pull requests submitted to the Main branch will not be merged, please create branches from the `develop` branch.